kadiratali/HepsiburadaTestCases/README.md

 # HepsiburadaTestCases
 ##  HepsiBuradaLoginAutomation
-In this test case, login scenarios and my account scenarios have been implemented.
+In this test case, my basket scenarios have been implemented.

 ### Table of Contents
 - Cucumber